Can My iPhone Be Hacked? Yes! Secure Your iPhone in 2024

 Malicious profiles may have been installed without your knowledge.
 Go to ‘Settings,’ ‘General,’ and tap ‘VPN & Device Management.’
 If you find any profiles that you don’t recognize or remember installing, delete them.
 Removing these will revoke any unauthorized controls over your device.

-A VPN encrypts your internet traffic before it leaves your iPhone.
-It scrambles your data into bits of code.
+A VPN encrypts your internet traffic before it leaves your iPhone, scrambling your data into bits of code.
 Even if hackers intercept your data, they won’t be able to read it.
 A VPN also masks your original IP address, making it more difficult for hackers to track your online activity.
 Some antiviruses have a built-in VPN, so you don’t have to buy a standalone VPN.

 If you suspect your iPhone is still compromised, perform a factory reset as a last resort.
-This will erase all data, including malicious software, and return your iPhone to its original state.
-Before doing so, ensure you back up important data.
+This will erase all data (including malicious software), returning your iPhone to its original state, so make sure you back up important data.
 To reset, go to ‘Settings,’ General,’ and tap ‘Transfer or Reset iPhone.’
-You’ll have to initiate it through FaceID or your phone’s unlock code.
+You’ll have to use FaceID or your phone’s unlock code.

 Tips to Protect Your iPhone From Getting Hacked